Skip to main content

 Dorms

-About 5,500 undergraduates live on UPenn’s campus, the majority of which are housed in one of the school’s 12 college houses along with graduate students and professors.
+About 5,500 undergraduates (roughly half) live on UPenn’s campus, the majority of whom are housed in one of the school’s 13 college houses along with graduate students and professors.
 Each residential community is unique and has its own personality, activities, and traditions.

 In addition to college houses, UPenn also gives students the option to live in a program community.
 Program communities allow students to live with students and faculty who share a passion.
 Program communities include: